pfsense/docs/source/monitoring/show-states.rst

 The IP address information is printed showing the IP addresses involved in a connection and the direction the connection was initiated.
-If only two IP addresses are shown, it is a state to or from the pfSense box itself.
+If only two IP addresses are shown, it is a state to or from the pfSense® box itself.
 If three are shown, then NAT has been applied.

 Each connection through the firewall will have two states: One entering